South School (Reedsburg, Wisconsin): New building and mid-20th century

 A new South School building would start construction in August 1936.
 It would be located on the southeast corner of Locust St. and Plum St. and would be significantly larger than the existing building.
 This new building was also called South School and it was designed by Frank Moulton, of Flad & Moulton, and partially funded by the Works Progress Administration.
 It would be finished in January 1937.

 It served students from the east side of the Baraboo River.

 With the completion of the new middle school building in 1968, South School became known as South Elementary School, as it was now only serving kindergarten through 5th grade.

 In 1989 it was suggested to close South School and build a new school elsewhere.
 Despite the committee agreeing to the proposal, it did not go through.

 Closure and reuse

 Over the past few decades, many referendums have been proposed to close South School, but none had passed until 2017.
 Over this time, the building was remodeled, but the look of the school was maintained.

 South School was added to the Wisconsin Register of Historic Places in 1983.
 The South School gym had been used to hold high school prom, among other events.
 In 2017, a referendum was held to close South School and build a new elementary school.
 The School District of Reedsburg made the decision to close the school after an overwhelming majority of people voted yes in the referendum.
 On June 11, 2019 the school officially closed.
 On April 27, 2020 the Reedsburg Common Council approved a proposal to convert South School into affordable housing.
-Today the building is apartments.
+Today the building houses apartments and a commercial space.
+In this commercial space, Old School Pizza operates its frozen pizza business.